15 comparisons

 Cryotherapy vs cold plunge

-Both hit you with extreme cold, but whole-body cryotherapy and cold water immersion are not the same experience — and the science treats them differently.
+Both hit you with extreme cold, but whole-body cryotherapy and cold water immersion are not the same experience, and the research handles them differently.
 Here's an honest comparison of each.

 PEMF vs red light therapy